peetal/rt-cloud/Readme.md

         - <code>bash Miniconda3-latest-Linux-x86_64.sh -b</code>
 2. Check if you have Node.js and NPM installed.
 In a terminal run <code>node -v</code> and <code>npm -v</code>
     - **Update:** Node.js is now included in the conda environment which will be created in Step 5 below, 'Create the conda environment'
+    - The following instructions will install both Node and npm together.
     - *Mac Specific:* Install Node.js
         - Check if Homebrew 'brew' is installed run <code>brew -h</code>
             - [Install Homebrew](https://treehouse.github.io/installation-guides/mac/homebrew) if it is not installed